Fred Richard: 2026

+Richard competed at the 2026 Winter Cup where he placed first in the all-around.
+In April, he competed at the NCAA Championships where he helped Michigan place third.
+Individually, he won his third NCAA all-around title.

+At the 2026 U.S. National Championships, Richard won his first national all-around title.
+At the conclusion of the competition, he was selected to compete at the 2026 World Championships alongside Shane Wiskus, Danila Leykin, Patrick Hoopes, Kameron Nelson, and alternate Yul Moldauer.

 Personal life

-Richard creates content about gymnastics training and athletic challenges on TikTok, Instagram, and YouTube, under the name FrederickFlips.
+Richard creates TikTok, Instagram, and YouTube content related to gymnastics training and athletic challenges under the name FrederickFlips.
 He began posting on TikTok during the initial COVID-19 lockdowns in April 2020.
-As of May 2024, he had a total of 900,000 followers across his TikTok and Instagram accounts.
-Richard was honored by Time as one of the world's most influential emerging stars in October 2024.
+As of May 2024, he had 900,000 followers on his TikTok and Instagram accounts.
+He was honored by Time as being one of the world's most influential people (the Time 100) in October 2024.

-He also sells a line of apparel under his name for both adults and children and has worked with brands like Crocs, Celsius, Marriott International, and Peloton.
+He sells a line of apparel under his name for adults and children and has worked with brands including Crocs, Celsius, Marriott International, and Peloton.
+Richard and his family are Catholic.